isomerpages/nlb-biblioasia/_holding-area/Remembering AGS Danaraj: Pioneer Town Planner and News Reader.md

 The objective of the Master Plan and survey was to propose land use on the island and act as a guide for its physical growth.
 Danaraj was part of the team that conducted an island-wide diagnostic survey of Singapore, surveying land and building use of both city and rural areas, as well as traffic flow.
 It provided detailed zoning and density parameters to guide the country’s physical development.[^10] The survey offered a summary of rural areas requiring improvement, identifying issues such as overcrowding, high congestion, housing, recreation for the growing population, sufficient land reserves, eliminating slums, and establishing a green belt around the city to limit urban sprawl.[^11]

 After eight years at SIT, Danaraj received a two-year scholarship to the University of Durham King’s College in Britain in 1958.[^12] There, he completed his Diploma in Town Planning.
-During that time, he was influenced by modern town planning in other European countries such as France, Italy, Belgium, and Germany.[^13] Upon his graduation in 1960, he joined the Planning Department within the Prime Minister’s Office[^14] and took on the role of central planning and commenced work to rebuild the city.[^15]
+During that time, he was influenced by modern town planning in other European countries such as France, Italy, Belgium and Germany.[^13] Upon his graduation in 1960, he joined the Planning Department within the Prime Minister’s Office[^14] and took on the role of central planning and commenced work to rebuild the city.[^15]

 <div style="background-color: white;">
 <br>